 If you picked up Fuhu's nabi XD tablet for tweens, then it's time to grab it and hit the update button.
 An OTA recently began rolling out that brings some intriguing new features to the device, including an all-new launcher.

 The XD Launcher isn't a typical launcher, however – it's more of a complete overhaul to the way the XD works and feels.
 It actually slightly reminds me of Chameleon Launcher, as it has time- and location-aware options that will display certain homescreens based on specific attributes.
+For example, if you (or your student) want to see email, weather, and the calendar first thing in the morning, but Facebook, Twitter, and other social widgets at lunch, you can specify certain homescreens to be visible at those times.

 We're all eagerly awaiting the arrival of the Ouya and the one question we need to have answered is whether or not the platform will be able to acquire enough interesting games to be worthwhile.
 One of the ways the company is generating interest and content is with a 10-day developer competition.
 Keeping in mind that the entire programming process occurred in a little more than a week (and in some cases, less than that) and all the titles are unfinished, here's a look at some of the games that may end up on the console.